guionwind/guionwind/README.md

 - 👋 Hi, I’m @guionwind
 - 👀 I’m interested in software engineering
 - 🌱 I’m currently studying computer science at Universitat Politècnica de Catalunya
-- 📫 How to reach me : yesheng099@gmail.com
+- 📫 How to reach me : sheng.ye@estudiantat.upc.edu

 <!---
 guionwind/guionwind is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.